 Drug Offender Probation

-Drug offender probation in Florida is a form of intensive supervision that emphasizes treatment of drug offenders throughout probation.
+Drug offender probation in Florida is a form of intensive supervision that emphasizes treatment for drug offenders throughout probation.
 Drug offenders will often be provided with individualized treatment plans which are administered by officers with restricted caseloads.
-These treatment plans must be followed at all times to stay within the terms and conditions of probation.
+These treatment plans must always be followed to stay within the terms and conditions of probation.

 Community Control Probation (House Arrest)

-What Happens If I Violate My Probation In Florida?
+What Happens If I Violate My Probation in Palm Beach Gardens?

-If you are found to be in violation of probation in Florida, an affidavit will be prepared by your probation officer where a warrant for your arrest will be later issued.
-Typically, if you are arrested for violation of probation in Florida, you may be held without bond until your court date.
-A violation of probation in Florida may incur the maximum consequences of the charge that put you on probation initially.
+If you are found to be in violation of probation in Palm Beach Gardens, an affidavit will be prepared by your probation officer and a warrant for your arrest will be later issued.
+Typically, if you are arrested for violation of probation, you may be held without bond until your court date.
+A probation violation in Palm Beach Gardens may incur the maximum consequences of the charge that put you on probation initially.

-If you miss a probation appointment without notifying your probation officer ahead of time, a violation hearing will be issued.
-In Florida, you are always entitled to be represented by a probation lawyer at your court hearing.
+A violation hearing will be issued if you miss a probation appointment without notifying your probation officer ahead of time.
+In Palm Beach Gardens, you are always entitled to be represented by a probation lawyer at your court hearing.
 You should never represent yourself in court alone.
-At your violation hearing, the judge will consider factors such as your reason for missing the appointment, your prior probation record, your previous record while on probation, and your probation officer's professional opinion.
+At your violation hearing, the judge will consider factors such as your reason for missing the appointment, your previous record while on probation, and your probation officer's professional opinion.

-If you or a loved one has been arrested for violating their terms of probation in Florida, The Law Offices of Matthew Konecky can help.
-Our experienced probation violation defense attorney can help argue if the terms violated were not the purpose of the violation or that you may have been the victim of law enforcement misconduct such as an unlawful search and seizure.
-To protect your rights, contact us or call us at (561) 671-5995 so we can review your case immediately!
+If you or a loved one has been arrested for violating their terms of probation in Palm Beach or Broward County, The Law Offices of Matthew Konecky can help.
+Our experienced criminal defense attorney can help argue if the terms violated were not the purpose of the violation or that you may have been the victim of law enforcement misconduct such as an unlawful search and seizure.